RSDKModding/RSDKv3-Decompilation/README.md

 # Sonic-CD-11-Decompilation
-A Full Decompilation of Sonic CD 2011, Based on the PC port with improvements & tweaks from the mobile ports
+A Full Decompilation of Sonic CD 2011, Based on the PC remake with improvements & tweaks from the mobile remakes

 # **SUPPORT THE OFFICIAL RELEASE OF SONIC CD**